dimalypai/mil-masters-thesis-chalmers/docs/report/01_Introduction.md

 described above.
 None of the mentioned IRs encodes different program effects and they don't try to allow to express parts of the language semantics on the high level either.
-Probably, the closest IR to the one we present is GHC Core, which is also a high level {== Well, it lacks quite a bit of syntactic sugar so calling it high level might be a stretch.
-Though it is certainly feature complete ==} functional language.
+Probably, the closest IR to the one we present is GHC Core, which is also a rather high level functional language.

 A lot of inspiration and intuition for this work comes from the Haskell programming language \cite{HaskellReport}, thus some familiarity with Haskell